orbat-mapper/orbat-mapper/docs/guide/import-data.md

 ![DATE World](images/date-world-export.png)

 ::: warning
 The DATE World force structures are massive and may contain thousands of units.
-Importing a huge force structure is slow and may crash your browser.
-It is recommended to only export smaller subsets of the force structures.
+Importing huge force structures will affect the performance of ORBAT Mapper.
+It is recommended to import smaller subsets of the force structures.
 :::

 After you have downloaded the `.xlsx` file, you can import it into ORBAT Mapper by opening the _Import data_ dialog or